cryptochainery/cryptochainery.github.io..minima/blockchain-tutorials/what-is-hashing-cryptography-used-in-bitcoin-blockchain.md

 ## Fundamental properties of a hashing function
 So, let's say you decide to create your own hashing function and you want everyone to use it.
-There are some basic properties that your hashing function needs to satisfy in order for others to take it seriously.
+There are a few basic properties that your hashing function needs to satisfy in order for others to take it seriously.
+This is not an exhaustive list, but a few fundamental properties that should be satisfied.
 Let's take a look!

 * **Deterministic**: what this means, is that if I provide a particular string (e.g., "cryptochainery") a zillion times to the hashing function, then every single time, the hashing function should return the exact same hash.
 All zillion outputs/hashes should be identical and this is called **deterministic**.
 There are some corner cases which you should be aware of.
 Some hashing functions might use the system time or memory address to create the hash of a string (i.e., in the hashing algorithm) - but both time and memory addresses are prone to change.
 In such a situation, if you run the hash function multiple times with the same input, you _**might**_ not get the same output hash.
 So, in this situation, the hash is deterministic for that session (period of time) only -- if you don't fully understand this, please don't worry.
 Just be aware that being deterministic is necessary for cryptocurrency (blockchain, bitcoin).